Old Dog Haven Rocks!

 - their guardians didn’t make arrangements for their care after they died

-- they were pulled from a shelter where they had little chance of being adopted and a good chance of being euthanized
+- they were pulled from a shelter where they would have been

 - their guardians moved and didn’t want to take the dog with them

 - their guardians got a new dog and didn’t want their old dog anymore